Plant-based eating made easy with simple substitutions and practical tips for shopping, cooking, eating out, and traveling

 Find plant-based restaurants in advance.

 A little planning goes a long way.
-As well as looking online for plant-based or plant-friendly restaurants and cafes in the area you are visiting, there are a number of apps that can help you find plant-based and places with plant-based options nearby.
+As well as looking online for plant-based or plant-friendly restaurants and cafes in the area you are visiting, there are a number of apps that can help you find plant-based options nearby.

 If you don’t speak the language, plan ahead.